CounterpartyXCP/Documentation/Counterwallet/counterwallet_faq.md

 I want to translate Counterwallet to my language
 -------------------------------------------------

-Translation is hosted at `Transifex`_.
-Open an account (or login with Github) and contribute as a translator or reviewer.
+Translation is hosted at [Transifex](https://www.transifex.com/organization/counterparty/dashboard/counterwallet).
+Open an account (or login with
+Github) and contribute as a translator or reviewer.